kravchenkoegorii/GptChat/packages/server/README.md

 $ npm install
 ```

-Replace `rnd-gpt` to your project name everywhere in repository.
+Replace `gpt-chat` to your project name everywhere in repository.
 Replace `Description` in current file.

 Create `.env` file from `.env.example`.